Qiskit/RFCs/0023-low-level-sampler.md

 | **Updated**       | YYYY-MM-DD                                   |

 ## Summary
 In Qiskit, the quantum computer interface is built around primitives, which are the fundamental operations executable on a quantum circuit.
 Currently, Qiskit offers two such primitives: the Sampler and the Estimator.
 The Estimator leverages advanced error mitigation techniques to enhance the quality of results from noisy quantum computers.
 On a noiseless quantum computer, the Estimator could instead be constructed atop the Sampler, simplifying its role.
 However, given current noise levels, robust error mitigation is essential, requiring extensive profiling through thousands or even millions of circuit variations.
-Transmitting these variations across cloud environments is inefficient, but this can be optimized using a "samplex" a domain-specific language (DSL) program describing the way of producint these variations.
+Transmitting these variations across cloud environments is inefficient, but this can be optimized using a "samplex" — a domain-specific language (DSL) program describing the way of producing these variations.
 The samplex enables efficient server-side generation of variations, with results transmitted back as samples accompanied by metadata, facilitating client-side implementation of error-mitigated estimations.

 ## Motivation
-- Why are we doing this?

-We are pursuing this development to address the growing demand within the quantum information science community for advanced error mitigation techniques.
+The purpose of this development is addressing the growing demand within the quantum information science community for advanced error mitigation techniques.
 Users and researchers seek finer control over these techniques to improve the reliability of quantum computations, especially on noisy quantum hardware.
 Vendors like IBM have identified that users desire capabilities for precise noise learning, twirling, and expectation value calculations.
-By optimizing the process with tools like the "samplex" DSL, we can enhance efficiency in generating circuit variations server-side, reduce data transmission overhead, and support robust client-side error-mitigated estimations.
-This approach ultimately aims to deliver higher-quality quantum computing results while meeting the sophisticated needs of the community.

 - What will this enable?
-- What will be the outcome?
-- Who will benefit?
+This proposal will enable Qiskit users to perform large-scale, backend-optimized error mitigation experiments without incurring the high network cost of transmitting thousands or millions of circuit variations.
+By shifting variation generation to the backend through a portable DSL, researchers can run advanced techniques such as randomized compiling, Pauli or Clifford twirling, and noise learning more efficiently.
+The approach preserves reproducibility via deterministic seeds and structured metadata, while also allowing backend- specific optimizations that remain compatible across vendors.

+Today, Qiskit users can already run large-scale error mitigation experiments, but the process is **implicit** — it is difficult to explain and difficult to compose, and users have no direct control over how circuit variations are generated or how mitigation is applied.
+This proposal introduces the **samplex** DSL, a portable description language that lets users explicitly define the variation strategies applied by the backend.

+With this, researchers can tailor error mitigation to their needs, choosing, for example, the specific forms of Pauli or Clifford twirling, or noise learning to apply.
+The approach preserves backend optimizations while giving users fine-grained control, reproducibility through deterministic seeds, and access to structured metadata for postprocessing.

 ## User Benefit
-- Who are the target users of this work?
-- How will users or contributors benefit from the work proposed?
+This proposal will primarily benefit researchers and practitioners working with noisy quantum hardware who require precise control over error mitigation strategies.
+By making the variation generation process explicit and user-definable, it empowers users to explore and tune novel error mitigation techniques.

+Backend and platform developers will also benefit, as the **samplex** DSL creates a standard interface for describing variation strategies that can be implemented consistently across vendors.
+This improves portability, reduces vendor lock-in, and enables backends to apply optimizations without sacrificing user intent.

+Finally, the broader Qiskit community, including educators and tool developers, will gain a clearer and more composable model for error mitigation workflows, making it easier to experiment, reproduce results, and share techniques.

 ## Design Proposal
 This is the focus of the document.
 Explain the proposal from the perspective of